-Operations at LANL have broadened beyond those pertaining primarily to nuclear weapons development and now include more broadly categorized missions pertaining to “national security, energy resources, environmental quality, and science” according to the DOE.
-Expansion of site operations to achieve these goals has led to a corresponding increase not only in the type and volume of hazardous substances and oil discharged to the environment but also in the geographic area exposed to these contaminants.
+Operations at LANL have broadened beyond those pertaining primarily to nuclear weapons development and now include missions pertaining to “national security, energy resources, environmental quality, and science” according to the DOE.
+Expansion of site operations to achieve these goals has led to a corresponding increase in the type and volume of hazardous substances and oil discharged to the environment and the geographic area exposed to these contaminants.

 Historical Releases or Discharges of Hazardous Substances and Oil

 Hazardous substances and oil have been released into the environment as a result of normal operations and disposal activities, spills, and other discharges and releases at the LANL site.
-Historically, these contaminant releases have exposed various Trust resources, including air, soil, surface water, sediment and groundwater in and around the Site.
-More detail on site releases can be found in a variety of documents, including annual SWEIS Yearbooks and SWEIS Reports.
+Historically, these contaminant releases have exposed various Trust resources, including air, soil, surface water, sediment and groundwater in and around LANL.
+More detail on site releases can be found in a variety of documents, including the Site-wide Environmental Impact Statement.